TIMELINE-News Corp and the phone-hacking scandal

 July 17 - Detectives arrest Brooks.

--- Paul Stephenson, London's police commissioner, resigns after coming under fire over the appointment of former News of the World deputy editor, Neil Wallis, as a public relations adviser to the force.

-July 19 - Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
-Murdoch denies he considers himself personally responsible.
-Son James Murdoch also appears before the committee.
+July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.

 July 20 - Parliament's home affairs committee releases report criticising News International's attempts to "deliberately thwart" the original hacking investigation.

-Oct 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
-He also retains sons James and Lachlan as directors.
+Oct.
+21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
+He retains his sons James and Lachlan as directors.

-Nov 7 - News International admits its staff ordered surveillance to be carried out on two lawyers representing victims suing the media group over the scandal.

--- Murdoch reiterates that Myler and Crone had not shown him the transcripts, contained in an email -- dubbed the "For Neville" email -- and says Crone misled parliament.

-Nov 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations.
+Nov.
+14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.

-Nov 29 - Paul McMullan, a reporter at the News of the World, tells the public inquiry that former editors of the newspaper, including Andy Coulson, were aware of phone-hacking at the tabloid.

-Dec 7 - Police arrest private investigator Glenn Mulcaire as part of their "Operation Weeting" investigation into phone hacking.
-Mulcaire had already been jailed in 2007 for illegally accessing the voicemails of royal aides, along with Clive Goodman.

-Jan 19, 2012 - News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators, court proceedings show.
+Jan.
+19, 2012 - Court proceedings show News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators.

-Jan 28 - British police arrest four current and former staff of the Sun tabloid s part of an investigation into suspected payments by journalists to officers.

-Feb 11 - Police arrest five senior staff at the top-selling Sun in the probe into journalists paying police for tip-offs.
-Eight people were arrested in total.

--- More than 20 people have now been arrested over the allegations.
-Their detentions are part of Operation Elveden - one of three criminal investigations into news-gathering practices.

-Feb 26 - Murdoch launches a new Sunday edition of his Sun tabloid, to replace the News of the World.
+Feb.
+26 - Rupert Murdoch launches a new Sunday edition of his Sun tabloid to replace the News of the World.

-Feb 27 - Journalists at the Sun newspaper paid large sums of cash to corrupt public officials, the Leveson inquiry is told.
-The police officer heading three criminal inquiries centred on News International says the Sun operated a "culture ... of illegal payments".

-Feb 29 - James Murdoch will relinquish his position as executive chairman of News International, News Corp says.
-He will remain deputy chief operating officer of News Corp and focus on its international TV business.
+March 13 - Police arrest Brooks, for a second time as well as five other men including her husband, Charlie Brooks, as part of Operation Weeting, Sky News says.

+-- James Murdoch, in a letter, apologises to those affected by the hacking scandal but says he was let down by senior staff on whom he had relied, allowing a scandal to escalate.

 LOS ANGELES, June 11 (Variety.com) - Different weekend, similar story: "Wonder Woman" is box office royalty.